 Your advert for terracing a sloping garden, placed in a glossy plant finder magazine or website is unlikely to work for you.
-Why would anyone looking to buy plants need your services! if its ppc they might click on the advert (you pay for every click), but they won't need your services.
+Why would anyone looking to buy plants need your services!
+If itsthey might click on the advert (you pay for the click).
+However, they won't need your services.
 On the other hand, an advert for a plant food promising to make plants grow twice as big and be twice as beautiful as the neighbours plants could work.

-Your landscaping services advert placed on a website that is Search engine optimized (SEO) to target your niche and is visited by prospects actively searching for your particular skills would be 100 times more likely to produce a lead.
+Your landscaping services advert placed on a website that is search engine optimised (S.E.O). to target your niche and is visited by prospects actively searching for your particular skills would be 100 times more likely to produce a lead.

 Advertising a niche service within the gardening industry

-Advertising niche services or products on websites that rank strongly on organic search terms (keywords) matching your business is much easier, cheaper and more productive than advertising to the whole gardening industry, since a niche has terms of needs, wants, or preferences that can be translated into meaningful keywords.
+Advertising niche services or products on websites that rank strongly on organic search terms (keywords) matching your business.
+Is much cheaper and more productive than advertising to the whole gardening industry since a niche has terms of needs, wants, or preferences that can be translated into meaningful keywords.

-The UK.gardening industry is a huge market worth £5bn in sales, consisting of many niches with many different services and products within it and advertising your own skills or USPS (unique selling points) to the people that are actually searching online for your particular service and skills is a lot cheaper and a whole lot more productive than uncontrolled (PPC) pay per click or buying space on a non-targeted webpage.
+The UK gardening industry is a huge market worth £5bn in sales, consisting of many niches with many different services and products within it and advertising your own skills or USPS (unique selling points) to the people that are actually searching online for your particular service and skills.
+Is a lot cheaper and a whole lot more productive than uncontrolled pay per click or buying space on a non-targeted website.

 How can I get leads for my landscape gardening business?

-There are a lot of people out there who want a patio built, fencing fixed, waterlogged gardens drained, gardens terraced, ponds constructed, garden makeovers and gardens designed, you have just got to find them and engage and speak directly to them in your advert.
+There are a lot of people out there who want a patio built, fencing fixed, waterlogged garden drained, gardens terraced, ponds constructed, garden makeovers and gardens designed.
+You have just got to find them and engage and speak directly to them in your advert.